bbauska/JS-Basics-Unlock/README.md

 ### 2.2.4 Boolean, Null, and Undefined: Special Data Types

 -   Booleans represent logical values and can be either or .
-They are often used in control structures like if\' statements to determine the flow of a program.
+They are often used in control structures like if' statements to determine the flow of a program.

 -   null is a special value in JavaScript that represents a deliberate